Congenital Heart Disease: When Are Disability Benefits Available?

 Congenital Heart Disease Listing Requirements

-• Occasional abnormal blood-flow (right to left shunting) in the heart that causes cyanosis with physical effort (for example, when walking) and with arterial plasma oxygenation of 60 Torr or less with brisk movement.
+• Occasional abnormal blood flow of a type called "right-to-left shunting" that causes cyanosis with physical effort (also known as Eisenmenger's physiology), and test results showing measured arterial plasma oxygenation of 60 Torr or less with brisk movement.

-• Secondary pulmonary vascular obstructive disease (also called Eisenmenger syndrome) that causes elevated blood pressure.
+• Secondary pulmonary vascular obstructive disease that causes your pulmonary blood pressure to make up 70% or more of your overall blood pressure.

 What If My Condition Doesn't Meet the Listing?